UlrichKlotz/CIELab_Plotter/README.md

 author attribution.

 # Author
-Prof. Dr. Ulrich E. Klotz
+© 2026 Prof. Dr. Ulrich E. Klotz,
-Faculty of Applied Sciences and Mechatronics Hochschule München University of Applied Sciences
+Faculty of Applied Sciences and Mechatronics, Hochschule München University of Applied Sciences

-© 2026
+## Development note

-This code was created with the support of Claude (Anthropic), based on the author’s specifications and instructions.
+Parts of this software were written with the assistance of Claude (Anthropic), an AI assistant, based on the specifications and guidance of the author.
+The author designed and directed the work, reviewed the results, and is solely responsible for the software and its correctness.